 |---|---|---|

-Gemma 3:4b is the local-LLM default for 2026.
-Fits on a 32GB MacBook, runs at chat speed (15-30 tokens/sec on M3), handles multimodal input, supports 128k context.
-Quality is comparable to GPT-3.5 / Claude Haiku from a year or two ago — good enough for the vast majority of internal tooling and agent use cases. ollama run gemma3:4b is the canonical "try it now" command.
+Gemma 4 E4B is the local-LLM default in 2026.
+Fits on a 16–32GB MacBook, runs at chat speed on Apple Silicon, handles full multimodal input including audio, supports 128k context, and has native function-calling for agent use.
+Quality is competitive with the previous closed-frontier mid-tier — good enough for the vast majority of internal tooling and agent use cases. ollama run gemma4 is the canonical "try it now" command; ollama run gemma4:26b for the MoE on a server.

 Gemma has direct open-weights competitors at every size point.
-The honest comparison: Llama 3.3 dominates the long tail of community fine-tunes; Qwen 2.5 leads on coding-specific work; Mistral Large 2 has stronger function-calling.
-Gemma 3 leads on multimodal vision and is the most consistently safety-tuned for general business use.
+The honest comparison: Llama dominates the long tail of community fine-tunes; Qwen leads on coding-specific work; Mistral has stronger European-language depth.
+Gemma 4 leads on full multimodal coverage (text + image + video + audio) and on first-party safety tuning and function-calling for general business use.

 | Family | Strengths | Watch out for |